 Each planar projection of a curve in space yields a knotoid diagram.
-The shape of an open curve in 3D can thus be summarised by assigning the knotoid type of the 2D projection in each direction, as described in Figure 1A-B. This procedure assigns a knotoid distribution to an open curve in 3D, with the distribution given by the proportion of directions for which each knotoid is observed^{24,34,35}.
-Crucially, the knotoid approach provides a richer representation of a protein's entanglement than any knot closure technique2.
+The shape of an open curve in 3D can thus be summarised by assigning the knotoid type of the 2D projection in each direction, as described in Figure 1A,B. This procedure assigns a knotoid distribution to an open curve in 3D, with the distribution given by the proportion of directions for which each knotoid is observed [24,34,35].
+Crucially, the knotoid approach provides a richer representation of a protein's entanglement than any knot closure technique [2].
+Note that the knotoid distribution exhibits a natural antipodal symmetry.

-The existence of open ends in a knotoid diagram enable another class of moves, whereby the endpoints pass under or over portions of the curve and potentially change the knotoid type, known as forbidden moves37 (see Figure 1D).
+The existence of open ends in a knotoid diagram enables another class of moves, whereby the endpoints pass under or over portions of the curve and potentially change the knotoid type, known as forbidden moves [37] (see Figure 1D).
 Forbidden moves allow every self-intersection of a knotoid diagram to be resolved and thus to untangle the diagram, in the same way that a tangled open curve in 3D can always be untangled without being cut.
-Counting the minimal number of forbidden moves required to pass between knotoid types quantifies the difference in their entanglement and defines a distance, d_f , known as the f-distance37.
+Counting the minimal number of forbidden moves required to pass between knotoid types quantifies the difference in their entanglement and defines a distance, d_f , known as the f-distance [37].
 Similarly, the minimal number of forbidden moves needed to untangle a knotoid measures how complex the knotoid is.
-This notion of complexity can be encoded in the knotoid distributions to effectively differentiate between open curves sharing the same underlying global topology i.e. with the same dominant knot type37.
+This notion of complexity can be encoded in the knotoid distributions to effectively differentiate between open curves sharing the same underlying global topology, i.e., with the same dominant knot type [37].